AcademySoftwareFoundation/rez/INSTALL.md

 ]$ pip install rez
 ```

-However, this comes with a caveat - _rez command line tools are disabled once
+However, this comes with a caveat - rez command line tools _are not guaranteed
-inside a rez environment (ie after using the `rez-env` command)_.
-The reasons
+to work correctly_ once inside a rez environment (ie after using the `rez-env`
-are given in the next section.
+command).
+The reasons are given in the next section.

-Rez installation via pip is not considered production ready.
-However, if all you
+Pip installation is adequate however, if all you require is the rez API, or you
-want is the rez API, and you don't need its tools to be available within rez
+don't require its command line tools to be available within a resolved environment.
-environments, then you can install with pip.

 # Why Not Pip For Production?